 - a.
 Required filings.
-Unless otherwise set by Court order, on the date established by rule each party must file: - An exhibit list as per Section 20; - A witness list as per Section 21; - Designation of deposition excerpts as per Section 22; - Motions in limine as per Section 23; - Proposed topics and questions for examination of prospective jurors as per Section 24; - In jury trials, a proposed jury charge as per Section 25;
+Unless otherwise set by Court order, on the date the Joint Pretrial Order is filed each party must file: - An exhibit list as per Section 20; - A witness list as per Section 21; - Designation of deposition excerpts as per Section 22; - Motions in limine as per Section 23; - Proposed topics and questions for voir dire as per Section 24; - In jury trials, a proposed joint jury charge as per Section 25; and - In bench trials, proposed findings of fact and conclusions of law as per Section 26.